jamangi/template_site/README.md

 # template_site
-a template website from w3schools
+A template website from w3schools.
+Check it out at https://github.com/jamangi/template_site.git